 The resources for student financial support derive from funds made available for student teaching and research assistantships.
 Students receive both a teaching and research assignment each quarter which do not exceed 20 hours per week in total.

 Students are strongly encouraged to apply for outside scholarships, fellowships, and other forms of financial support.
 Students with outside support enable the department to stretch its own resources.
 The department will supplement outside awards to the level set for departmental support.

 As part of the doctoral program students are expected to act as teaching assistants.
 Duties typically involve assisting a professor with grading of homework problems and/or conducting weekly tutorial section meetings for elementary and intermediate statistics courses.
 In later years students may be assistants for advanced courses.
-Each quarter students are asked to list preferences for TA assignments, which are accommodated where possible.
+Students are asked to list preferences for TA assignments for each academic quarter, which are accommodated where possible.
 Tutorial section meetings provide students an opportunity to develop teaching skills.
 Our Teaching Assistants Resources section contains advice about many aspects of TA work.

 Documented teaching experience is an important factor in many post-Ph.D. job searches.
 Through course evaluations and the like, students are offered the opportunity to build evidence of their teaching skills.

 Occasionally the opportunity arises for a student to take charge of an entire course, including lectures; if several students express interest in the position, usually the choice will be based on their previous experience.

 All Ph.D. students, except those with external financial support, will have RA assignments with duties that may vary substantially from quarter to quarter and from project to project.
 First year students will have very light assignments.
 RA assignments are 20 hours per week when the students do not also hold a TA position.
 Once students have embarked on their own research, it is common for this research to take the place of other RA assignments.